 A large McDonald’s Shamrock Shake has 800 calories, 22 grams of fat, and 131 grams of carbohydrates.
 Celebrate Saint Patrick’s Day with a trimmed-down version of this festive treat.

 - 1/2 frozen banana

-- 1/2 cup plain Greek yogurt (or vanilla yogurt) or scoop of protein powder
+- 1/2 cup plain Greek yogurt (or vanilla yogurt) or a scoop of protein powder

 - 1 to 2 cups baby spinach